-If a student decides to withdraw from the program they will need to schedule a meeting with the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus to discuss whether it will be a permanent withdrawal or a temporary leave of absence.
+If a student decides to withdrawal from the program he/she will need to schedule a meeting with the MSAN Assistant Director/Director of RDN Focus to discuss whether it will be a permanent withdrawal or a temporary leave of absence.
 Refunds of tuition and fees for the program will be processed according to the UNE policy.